TotalTechGeek/TotalTechGeek/README.md

 I'm Jesse!
 I'm a Software Architect & a total tech geek!
 I specialize in cloud architecture & back-end systems, but I love working on dev tools to make life better for other devs.

-My GitHub is not necessarily a showcase of my cleanest code (I work on some of these side projects in my spare time), but it is a a portfolio of some of my passion projects.
+My GitHub is not necessarily a showcase of my cleanest code (I work on some of these side projects in my spare time), but it is a portfolio of some of my passion projects.

 Some of my ❤️ projects are:
 - [Pineapple](https://github.com/TotalTechGeek/pineapple), an inline software testing framework to make testing sweet!